Say hello to the Albumin Creatinine Ratio Calculator, a revolutionary tool transforming the diagnosis and monitoring of kidney function. Learn More.

 Non-Invasive Testing: Unlike more invasive procedures, the albumin creatinine ratio can be determined using a simple urine sample, making it a convenient and accessible diagnostic tool.

-The Albumin Creatinine Ratio Calculator is a specialised tool designed to accurately calculate the albumin creatinine ratio based on the values of albumin and creatinine in a patient's urine sample.
-This online calculator uses these values to provide a precise measurement, eliminating the need for manual calculations.
+The ACR Calculator is a specialised tool designed to accurately calculate the albumin-creatinine ratio based on the values of albumin and creatinine in a patient's urine sample.
+This online calculator uses these values to precisely measure, eliminating the need for manual calculations.

 Albumin in urine, also referred to as albuminuria, coupled with a low Glomerular Filtration Rate (GFR) and elevated Blood Urea Nitrogen (BUN), indicates compromised kidney function.
 Albumin, a small protein present in the bloodstream, plays a crucial role in maintaining proper osmotic pressure and transporting essential substances like medications and hormones throughout the body.
 Normally, in a healthy individual, albumin should not pass through the kidney's filtration barrier.
 However, if it does, albumin appears in the urine, serving as a significant indicator of kidney disease.